Baba Hari Dass: Sri Ram Ashram

 Baba Hari Dass in his travels through India encountered many abandoned children who were in need of home and a caring place.
 As a young boy Baba Hari Dass witnessed the mistreatment of children at an orphanage he visited with his friend.
 Prompted by that experience and using the proceeds from his yoga books and generous donations, "he established a loving home for children in need".
 One of his students, Ma Renu, inspired by the teachings of selfless service (karma yoga) traveled to India to launch in 1984 Sri Ram Ashram, a children's home, school, and medical clinic in rural location of the northern state of Uttaranchal.

 The Ashram, now located near Haridwar (Shyampur village) was established in 1987.
 From its inception, the focus became to support orphaned and destitute children.
-Some children find their way to Sri Ram Ashram by being brought and left at the entrance gate, or by being found abandoned in streets of towns, or rural places.
+Some children find their way to Sri Ram Ashram by being brought and left at the entrance gate, or by being found abandoned in the streets of towns, or rural places.
 After medical evaluation those children are brought into the new surroundings with care and loving attention.
 In 1987, Sri Ram Vidya Mandir became a nationally accredited school, which educates children, Nursery through 12th grade standard, from both the orphanage and nearby villages.

 Scriptural focus

 The aim

-Attainment of higher states of concentration according to Rāja yoga (classical yoga of Patanjali) is rooted in development of the physical body (Hatha Yoga).
+The attainment of higher states of concentration according to Rāja yoga (classical yoga of Patanjali) is rooted in the development of the physical body (Hatha Yoga).
 "The body is a boat which carries the soul in the ocean of the world.
 If it is not strong, or if has a hole, then it can't cross the ocean.
 So the first duty is to fix the boat."
 With the physical body gaining in strength and guided by a disciplined life, an adept can receive more refined instructions and teachings, called sadhana.
-Regular sadhana, according to Baba Hari Dass, is a key element of practice of yoga, and no matter what method is adopted sadhana becomes an anchor that can always be relied on.
+Regular sadhana, according to Baba Hari Dass, is a key element of the practice of yoga, and no matter what method is adopted sadhana becomes an anchor that can always be relied on.

 Baba Hari Dass, himself a monk all his life, considered people who are married as also capable of leading yogic life.
 Due to their daily care for children, a regular sadhana would take a form of Grihasta Yoga (householder yoga), "It is a union of two people in which they sacrifice their personal desires to become one."